alejo9719/PAC/README.md

 This project consists on a Pac-Man clone built as the Artificial Intelligence for Videogames project on Pontificia Universidad Javeriana - Cali.
 It is currently under development and on an early stage.

-The game will use the A* algorithm combined with some strategies and parameters for controlling the enemies movement.
+The game uses the A* algorithm combined with some special behavior for every enemy to make each of them smarter and the game more difficult to beat.